php-fig/fig-standards/proposed/http-client/http-client.md

 response remains internally consistent.
 For example, if a Client chooses to decompress the message body then it MUST also remove the `Content-Encoding` header and adjust the `Content-Length` header.

-### Exceptions

-All exceptions thrown by the client MUST implement `Psr\Http\Client\ClientExceptionInterface`.

-When the HTTP client is called with a request that is invalid and cannot be sent, the client MUST throw a `Psr\Http\Client\RequestExceptionInterface`.
-If there is an error with the network or the remote server cannot be reached, the HTTP client MUST throw a `Psr\Http\Client\NetworkExceptionInterface`.

-Smaller issues that do not block the client from sending the request (such as invalid HTTP versions) MUST NOT result in exceptions.
+A Client MUST:

+* Reassemble a multi-step HTTP 1xx response itself so that what is returned to the Caller is an valid HTTP response of status code 200 or higher.

+## Error handling

-If the remote server answers with a response that can be parsed into a PSR-7 response, the client MUST NOT throw an exception.
-For example, response status codes in the 400 and 500 range MUST NOT cause an exception.
+A Client MUST NOT treat a well-formed HTTP request or HTTP response as an error condition.
+For example, response status codes in the 400 and 500 range MUST NOT cause an exception and MUST be returned to the Caller as normal.

+A Client MUST throw an instance of `Psr\Http\Client\ClientExceptionInterface` if and only if it is unable to send the HTTP request at all or if no HTTP response is ever returned (such as a timeout).

+If a request cannot be sent because the request message is not a valid HTTP request, the Client MUST throw an instance of `Psr\Http\Client\RequestExceptionInterface`.

+If the request cannot be sent due to a network failure of any kind the Client MUST throw an instance of `Psr\Http\Client\NetworkExceptionInterface`.

 ## Interfaces